Cloud-Schematics/ansible-is-instance-actions/README.md

 - Instance ID or IP Address of the VSI
 - IAM token, with access to the VSI (optional, if the VSI is in running in the same account as Schematics Action).

-## Execute the ansible playbook using Schematics API
+## Run the ansible playbook using Schematics API

 In this example, we will use the Schematics Actions API to create a new `Start VSI` Action, using the `start-vsi-playbook.yml` playbook.
 Further, use the Schematics Job API to run the newly created `Start VSI` action.